kevinkawchak/robotic-surgeries/README.md

 The PDAC variant addresses 7 of the 10 approximations cataloged in the v0.4.0 GBM full paper limitations: doubled iterations (16 to 32), multi vendor tournament (single vendor to 3 robots plus 1 human), force time integral cap (added), 100 kHz force sampling (vs 10 kHz), Daraxonrasib precision oncology integration (new), per vessel safety zones (new), and anastomosis ring tension control (new).
 The remaining 3 approximations (synthetic patient, non deterministic Claude generation, hypothetical 2030 robot) are inherited with explicit cross simulation caveats.

-Subsequent variants under this same repository will explore longer durations, alternative robot platforms, and additional cancer sites.
-The shared instruction layer continues to live in `kevinkawchak/physical-ai-oncology-trials` and is read in the future to generate sibling output trees here.

 ## Repository Structure

 ```